 In 2007, we decided it was time to start to use www.waterskis.com for e-commerce again.
-In 2011, we purchased the www.wakeboards.com URL and developed an e-commerce store there as well.
+In 2011, we purchased the www.wakeboards.com URL and developed an e-commerce store there.
 We were one of the larger water sports dealers before we added e-commerce and are now one of the top water ski and wakeboard retailers in the world.

 When we moved to Crystal we really wanted to be somewhere closer to our previous location in Hopkins but could not find a suitable location that fit all of our needs for service and boat storage.
 We had been looking longingly at a return to the south west suburbs for years.
 In 2012 the Supra and Moomba dealer in the area changed hands.
 When that happened we put a sales pitch in to get the lines and purchased a second location on Hwy 5 on the Chanhassen/Victoria city line.
 This location was called Midwest Water Sports and is located at 1400 Steiger Lake Dr. Victoria MN.
-Midwest Water Sports sells and MasterCraft, Supra, and Moomba boats, stocks a full Pro Shop of water sports gear.
+Midwest Water Sports sold MasterCraft, Supra, and Moomba boats, and had a full Pro Shop of water sports gear.

 After living with the added work and expense of two business names (Midwest MasterCraft and Midwest Water Sports), two web sites, multiple social media profiles, etc. etc. we reverted back to the Midwest Water Sports name for both locations in the summer of 2017.